kaist-cp/rmem-persistency/README.md

 # Model Checker for Persistency

-This model checker is based on [rmem](https://github.com/rems-project/rmem), executable concurrency models for ARMv8, RISC-V, Power, and x86.
-In particular, this model checker basically uses the Promising model for ARMv8 and RISC-V by Pulte et al.
+This model checker is a fork of [rmem](https://github.com/rems-project/rmem), executable concurrency models for ARMv8, RISC-V, Power, and x86.
+This model checker reuses the Promising model for ARMv8 and RISC-V by Pulte et al.

+Related publications:

+- Christopher Pulte, Jean Pichon-Pharabod, Jeehoon Kang, Sung-Hwan Lee, Chung-Kil Hur.
+Promising-ARM/RISC-V: a simpler and faster operational concurrency model.
+PLDI 2019.

+- Kyeongmin Cho, Sung-Hwan Lee, Azalea Raad, and Jeehoon Kang.
+Revamping Hardware Persistency Models: View-based and Axiomatic Persistency Models for Intel-x86 and ARMv8.
+PLDI 2021 (conditionally accepted).

 ## Our extension